XHAV-FM: History

 XEAV-FM 100.3 received its concession on November 25, 1963, but it had been operating since at least February 1958, making it the first FM radio station in Jalisco.
 It was an FM simulcast of XEAV-AM 580 "Radio Guadalajara".
 Between 1970 and 1976, XEAV-FM became XHAV-FM, a separately programmed station.
 The 1980s saw the station turn its focus to a younger audience with rock music; known as "Super Stereo", the station was considered a launching pad for radio personalities in Guadalajara.

-In 2004, XHAV was sold by Núcleo Radio Guadalajara to Grupo Imagen, and two years later, Super Stereo, which had seen its ratings wane over time, was relaunched as a new radio format from Imagen, known as RMX.
+In 2004, XHAV was sold by Núcleo Radio Guadalajara to Grupo Imagen, and on January 30, 2006, Super Stereo, which had seen its ratings wane over time, was relaunched as a new radio format from Imagen, known as RMX.
 RMX was designed to appeal to a young audience (18-30).
 Meanwhile, it proved enough of a success in Guadalajara that Imagen expanded the format to other cities: Torreón, Querétaro, Celaya, Nuevo Laredo and Cancún all received RMX stations between 2007 and 2011.
 The national RMX system was unusually decentralized, and each RMX station originated programming for the network.
 In 2017, RMX went full-time on XHDL-FM Mexico City.

 In 2010, RMX began the 212 annual concert in Guadalajara, now among western Mexico's largest musical events.